Social care reform

 Care Quality Commission (CQC) assurance

-A new Care Quality Commission (CQC) assurance process for adult social care functions is being launched.
-The CQC will visit local authorities to assess their processes.
-Kent County Council could be visited any time from April 2023 to assess how we're making a difference in Kent.
+A new Care Quality Commission (CQC) assurance process for adult social care functions is now live for all local authorities.
+The CQC will visit local authorities to assess how well local authorities are performing against their duties under Part 1 of the Care Act 2014.
+Kent County Council expect to be visited any time from June 2024 to assess how we're making a difference in Kent.

 The CQC assessment

-A key part of the updated CQC assessment is how we place people's experiences at the heart of our decisions, and we expect to be assessed across the following 4 themes:
+A key part of the updated CQC assessment is how we place people's experiences at the heart of our decisions, and we will be assessed across the following 4 themes:

 Alongside this, we are already working to deliver our Adult Social Care Strategy: Making a Difference Every Day 2022-2027, that outlines our vision of: "Making a positive difference to people, supporting them to live as full and safe a life as possible" which we'll achieve by focusing on our 3 principles of: